All Episodes

 If we don't have your direct deposit information, we'll be putting up a web portal so that you can put that up.

-Uh it is a very large priority.
+It is a very large priority.

-The President has made clear we want to get this money quickly into your hands.
+We want to get this money quickly into your hands.

 I'm also pleased to report that we continue to work closely with the Federal Reserve.

-We're in the process of designing a new facility that we call the Main Street lending facility.
+We're in the process of designing a new facility that we call the Main Street Lending Facility.

 We're also looking at facilities for state governments as well.